Accelerate your experience / 中

-Wake Forest University offers three program options in collaboration with Soong Ching Ling School, Kunming No. 1 school, and Tsinglan School:
+Wake Forest University offers program options in collaboration with Soong Ching Ling School, Kunming No. 1 school, and Tsinglan School:

-- Academic inquiry course for rising 8th-11th grade students to develop and answer college-level research questions
+- Academic inquiry course designed to develop students’ inquiry writing skills and instruct students on how to answer college-level research questions.

-- Content course(s) taught by Wake Forest University professors from different academic disciplines so that students experience introductions and in-depth learning in multiple topics in one summer
+- Content course(s) taught by Wake Forest University professors from different academic disciplines so that students experience introductions and in-depth learning.

-Content Course: Bach, Beethoven, Brahms: The Three “B’s” of Classical Music Dr. Peter Kairoff Chairman of the Department of Music
+- Bach, Beethoven, and Brahms: The Three “B’s” of Classical Music Dr. Peter Kairoff Chairman of the Department of Music

 Additional Programmatic Support